FuturePathAI/Learn-AI-Engineering/README.md

 ```
 3. To Run the Notebooks select the kernal `learn_ai` in jupyter-notebook.

-### Makefile Setup

-You can use `make setup` command as well to fetch and install pyenv , poetry along with virtualenv creation.This creates a virtual environment called `learn_ai` with all the dependencies in the project.

 ### Running with Colab

 Add tocolab to the domain open a Github notebook directly in Colab i.e. replacing https://github.com with https://githubtocolab.com.